pantolin/qugar/_sources/generated/demos/demo_impl_funcs.md.txt

 illustrates:

 - The library of available implicit functions for defining domains.
-- How to create an unfitted implicit domain described by an implicit function.
+- How to create an unfitted mesh described by an implicit function.
 - How to visualize an unfitted domain in PyVista by creating a reparameterization.

 +++